Henry Lee III: Personal life and family

 On June 18, 1793, Lee married the wealthy Anne Hill Carter (1773–1829) at Shirley Plantation.
-Anne was the daughter of Charles Carter, Esq., of Shirley, and his wife Ann Butler Moore.
-According to Winston Fontaine's research, Anne Moore's paternal pedigree dates back to Sir Thomas More.
-Her mother, Anne Katherine, was the daughter of Virginia Governor Alexander Spotswood, who was the great-grandson of John Spotswood and Rachel Lindsay; Rachelle's ancestors were David Lindsay, 1st Earl of Crawford, and Elizabeth Stewart, daughter of King Robert II of Scotland.
-They had six children:
+Anne was the daughter of Charles Carter, Esq., of Shirley, and his second wife Ann Butler Moore, daughter of Colonel Bernard Moore, Esq., of Chelsea, King William County, Virginia.
+According to William Winston Fontaine's research, Ann Butler Moore's paternal pedigree dates back to Sir Thomas More.
+Her mother, Ann Catherine Spotswood (1728 – c.
+1802), was the daughter of Virginia Governor Alexander Spotswood, who was the great-grandson of John Spotswood and wife Rachel Lindsay; Rachel's ancestors were David Lindsay, 1st Earl of Crawford, and Elizabeth Stewart, daughter of King Robert II of Scotland.
+They had six children and were ancestors of Helen Keller: